Do you know how much you are spending on household bills? Well, the answer could easily be "too much".

 9. Use water-saving devices

 Likewise, when replacing your plumbing, look out for taps, showers and lavatories that minimise water usage.
+If you have an old-fashioned lavatory without a variable flush, a Water Hippo could help you use less water.
+Using a timer when you have a shower could also save you water.

 10. Don't pay more council tax than you need to